Today’s article about 10 ways to kill intimacy in your marriage comes from our friend Frank. Check out his website to see more resources he offers.

 I would assume this is something animals do.
 Use sex to fix issues and that sort of thing.
 But we’re not animals.
 We image-bearers of God.
 So, let’s take sex off the throne and put God there.

 7.)
-The “happily ever after” marriage
+The “happily ever after” marriage will kill intimacy.

 I wanted the happily ever after marriage.
 I remember coming home the day after our wedding and thinking to myself, “Is this it?”